 There are many parameters to take into account in this type of strategic business planning, which are difficult to overview if you operate with a slim land-based organisation.
 We will be happy to complement your organisation with our feasibility and market research functions to help you with your strategic decision-making.

 Please contact our ship design sales team for more information.

 Yes.
 Deltamarin has developed the F.Delta FPSO family, which includes three design variants: the internal turret, the external turret and the spread moored versions.
 These designs have been optimised for stationary production operations and carry all the advantages of purpose-built units, a competitive construction price and schedule without the risks involved in a conversion project.
 The designs are parametric, so scaling storage and production capabilities up or down is fully possible.

 Please contact our offshore sales team for technical data sheets and more information.

 For example, we can deploy a structural analysis team to survey the candidate hull in co-operation with the contractor already in the first days and weeks of the project, or even before the candidate hull is acquired.
 This analysis will be aided by a preliminary structural assessment, which gives information about the major structural problems expected in the project and saves a significant amount of time during later design phases.

 In addition, our design methods ensure the most cost-effective and rational design for any given environment.
 See our references for more information.

-Our subsidiary Deltamarin Floating Construction can take over the whole EPC process to ensure a total solution to meet your exact needs.
+Deltamarin can take over the whole EPCM process to ensure a total solution to meet your exact needs.